India Lockdown: Production

 The shoot of the film started after the 2020 lockdown.
 The shoots were wrapped by March 2021.
 The film secured a certification from the Central Board of Film Certification in October 2021.

 Marketing

-The teaser trailer of the movie was released on November 8.
-Simultaneously it trending on Twitter leading to panic of another lockdown being imposed among the netizens.
+The teaser trailer of the movie was released on November 8. when it was trending on X, Formerly known as Twitter leading to panic among the netizens in India of another lockdown being imposed by the Indian government.

 Release

 It was announced in November 2022 that film would have a direct-to-digital release via ZEE5.

 Reception

-Anuj Kumar for The Hindu wrote, "Madhur’s treatment of subjects is usually high-pitched and he paints his scenarios with broad strokes, but here, he has roped in a cast of competent actors to convey what is not there on the page."
+Anuj Kumar for The Hindu wrote, "Madhur's treatment of subjects is usually high-pitched and he paints his scenarios with broad strokes, but here, he has roped in a cast of competent actors to convey what is not there on the page."
 Shubhra Gupta of The Indian Express rated the movie 1.5/5 and wrote "...an older woman rescues a younger one from the flesh trade.
 The rest is just banal story-telling, with little new to say."
 Zinia Bandyopadhyay of India Today gave the film a rating of 2/5 and wrote "Bhandarkar is an excellent director, and there is no doubt about that.
 But probably in his attempt to weave the story together, he missed other aspects like a compelling background score, or even performances, for that matter!"
 Ronak Kotecha of The Times of India rated the film 3/5 and wrote "More than 2 years after the first countrywide lockdown in India, director Madhur Bhandarkar and his writers (Amit Joshi and Aradhana Sah) have come up with a compilation of stories that are real and relatable."